-If a creditor is in possession of a basis of enforcement (in Danish: eksekutionsgrundlag) e.g. a judgment, settlement, or certain mortgages, the creditor may take the claim directly to the Bailiff's Court (in Danish: fogedretten), without the need to obtain prior judgment, in order to enforce the security through the Bailiff's Court.
+If a creditor is in possession of a basis of enforcement (in Danish: eksekutionsgrundlag) e.g. a judgment, settlement, or certain mortgages, the creditor may take the claim directly to the Bailiff's Court, without the need to obtain prior judgment, in order to enforce the security through the Bailiff's Court.